esnet/udplbd2/README.md

 ## Overview

 `udplbd` is the control plane for the EJFAT (ESnet-Jefferson Lab FPGA-Accelerated Transport) project.
-It provides a command-line interface for managing the EJFAT load balancers, handling configuration loading, and initializing the logging subsystem.
-The daemon supports configuration via both file and environment variables, with environment variables taking precedence over file configuration.
+It provides a gRPC API that EJFAT workflows use to coordinate changes to EJFAT load balancers.
+It also provides administration, testing, and debugging tools for EJFAT workflows.

+`udplbd` works by updating the P4 tables of the udplb dataplane which is developed via the [ESnet SmartNIC](https://github.com/esnet/esnet-smartnic-fw) project.
+Tables are updated via the sn-p4 API.
+Setting up the data plane is a requirement before running `udplbd start`, as you need an FPGA to control for `udplbd start` to do anything meaningful.

+It is written in Rust for memory safety and to minimize the possibility of data races.
+It uses SQLite with an append-only schema design (configurable retention) to enable seamless recovery and the ability to inspect this historical state of the control plane. udplbd also integrates `turmoil` for testing in simulation.

 ## Features